 4.2 Gene essentiality

 We observed an enrichment of essential genes among pseudogene parent genes in the mouse strains.
-Evaluating the parent gene for each pseudogene present in the mouse strains reveals essential genes are approximately three times more abundant amongst parent genes.In general, the essential genes are more highly transcribed than nonessential genes \cite{26472758}, and thus might be associated with a higher propensity of generating processed pseudogenes .
-We evaluated the probability that a gene is essentialcontrolling for its transcription level and parent gene status (see Methods) and found that pseudogene parents are still 20% more likely to be essential genes compared to regular protein coding genes.
+Evaluating the parent gene for each pseudogene present in the mouse strains reveals essential genes are approximately three times more abundant amongst parent genes (Table 3).
+In general, the essential genes are more highly transcribed than nonessential genes \cite{26472758}, and thus might be associated with a higher propensity of generating processed pseudogenes.
+However, one potential confounder is the gene expression level which is associated with both more processed pseudogenes and more essential genes.
+Thus we evaluated the probability that a gene is essential by controlling for its transcription level and parent gene status (see Methods) and found that pseudogene parents are still 20% more likely to be essential genes compared to regular protein coding genes (Table S6).

 We also analysed the number of paralogs associated with our essential and nonessential gene sets to get an insight into the possible role of gene duplication in the enrichment of essential genes amongst the parent genes set.
 In the reference mouse 80.6% of nonessential genes and 74.1% of essential genes have paralogs.
 This is in agreement with previous work showing non-essential genes are more likely than essential to be duplicated successfully \cite{23675306}.